rktjmp/lush.nvim/BUILD.md

 You can provide any of your own transforms just by writing a function, either in the build file or in another module.

-We will discuss the simplest example, where you have a theme with no variations or configuration options and simply want to let non-lush users use your theme.
+We will discuss the simplest example, where you have a colorscheme with no variations or configuration options and simply want to let non-lush users use your colorscheme.

 ## Exporting a colorscheme to VimL

-To ship our theme as a viml file, we will need to:
+To ship our colorscheme as a viml file, we will need to:

-- load our theme.
+- load our colorscheme.
 - convert it to viml.
 - save the output to a file.